 That’s why using the keyword “lemonade” is not enough.

 In addition to the short-tail keywords that people are searching, including the long-tail keywords in your website is absolutely essential if you want to be found.

-How to use SEO
+How to use SEO the right way

 Title text helps make your post easier to read and breaks up your content.
 Every page or post with more than just a few hundred words needs multiple titles, but you should have a title on every single post.